cortexlabs/cortex/docs/deployments/batchapi/endpoints.md

 1. Provide a list of S3 file paths
 1. Provide a list of S3 file paths to newline delimited JSON files containing the input dataset

-### Data in the request
+### Dataset in the request

 The dataset for your job can be included directly in your job submission request providing an `item_list` in your request payload.
-Each item can be any type (object, list, string, etc.) and is treated as a single sample.
-The `item_list.batch_size` determines how many items are included in a single batch.
-Make sure that the total size of a batch is less than 256 KiB. __The total request size must be less than 10 MiB.__ If you want to submit more data, explore some of the other methods.
+Each item can be any type (object, list, string, etc.) and is treated as a single sample. `item_list.batch_size` determines how many items are included in a single batch.
+Make sure that the total size of a batch is less than 256 KiB.

+__The total request size must be less than 10 MiB.__ If you want to submit more data, explore some of the other methods.

 Submitting data in the request can be useful in the following use cases: